Spider mites are perhaps the most dreaded of house plant pests. By the time you notice their faint webbing, the plant is seriously infested.

 Raise humidity.
 Most house plants have tropical origins and appreciate regular misting to raise the humidity around them.
 Misting with tepid water not only adds moisture to the air, it also discourages spider mites because they love dry conditions.

 Keep it clean.
 A big first step in spider mite control is to keep foliage clean.
 Wipe off dust regularly with a damp cloth.
-For fine-leafed plants, use a fine spray of room-temperature water from a spray bottle.
+For fine-leafed plants -- such as palms and ferns -- use a fine spray of room-temperature water from a spray bottle.
 Your plants will love the extra humidity, but the mites won't.
 Also clean gardening tools often to avoid giving pests a ride from plant to plant.

 Isolate the plant and prune badly infested or damaged leaves.